Weddings provide you an ideal opportunity to show off your creativity and talent for crafting beautiful arrangements and displays for your customers.

 These situations might not be top of mind, but even if just one person has a medical issue due to the flowers and plants or chemicals you use at a wedding, it could lead to a loss for your business.

 Don't forget about pets, either.
-Featuring dogs, cats, and other animals as part of weddings is quite popular.
+Featuring dogs, cats, and other animals as part of weddings is quite common.
 However, certain plant species are toxic to pets.

 The most common flower/pet pairing that shouldn't interact is Easter lilies and cats.
 There are other types of plants that shouldn't be exposed to pets, as well, including: